JJNod88/PP1_html_css/README.md

     * CSS
         * I created an asset folder that held my style.css sheet which allowed me to style many pages at once.
 I linked this in to the html using rel and href attributes
         * Images were kept in the Asset folder under an inserted Images folder, this ensured there would always be an image there, without the risk of an external owner closing a website or authorisations.
         * I used Pexels for the background and form image, this is a free image site that requires no consent.
 My other image for the Location section was taken by myself.
         * Some of my pictures needed scaling.
 I used the free site promo.com to rescale, and compressor.io to reduce the size of my image files.

+## 4. Skeleton Plane -
-### Site layout
+### Site Layout
-* The site has been designed to be simple, effective and easy to navigate.
+* The Site needed to be presented in an intuitive and simple way.
+One that makes it easy to use with its naviagtion and features.
     * Layout
         * It consists of a landing page, a community page, a sign up page and a submit successful page.
+        * Left to Right, the Site flows correctly.
+Home > Community > Sign Up.
-        * Each page is divided into sections of equal size (unless it affected the look of the site, i.e the opening section for the background image)
+        * Each page is divided into sections of equal size (unless it affected the look of the site, i.e the opening section for the background image).
+The height of each section is in mupltiples of 90px to maintain consistency throughout.
-        * Headings and Images are specific.
+        * Headings and Images are specific to the sites purpose.
         * Each section has been designed to sell, provide information and direct the user to the product.
-        * For my background color I used rgba 0.1 green, which allows for content to be easily visible and also minimilistic whilst the green matched the theme of a football site.
-I have seperated sections using the standard white background color or Images.
+        * For my background color I used rgba(0,44,0,.1);, which allows for content to be easily visible and also minimilistic whilst the green matches the theme of a football site.
+I have seperated sections using the standard white background color or Images for good contrast and simplicity.
     * Navigation
         * I have used lots of naviation in my site, to allow users to navigate the site with ease.
         * A visible header, with a position:sticky and Z-index of 999 means it is always accessible and visible.
 The title and three page navs link to all aspects of the site.
             * This is the same for the Footer.
         * In my icons I have added href links to the appropriate sections and pages.
 An example of this is the 'how' icons on the index page.
 They direct to sign up and to the available game section.
 I have also used :hover elements to make them stand out and easier to click on.
         * My buttons have links, and also stand out with red backgrounds.
 I have also used :hover elements to make them stand out and easier to click on.
+        * _blank has been used to ensure new tabs are created when a user is directed to one, to keep them active on my website

+## 5. Surface Plane -
+I used [Balsamiq](https://balsamiq.com/) for my wireframes.
+This gave a great indication of how the site will look once completed.
-    * Font size, color, type and styling:
+###  Font size, color, type and styling:
 * Font color has been standardised to dark green, designed to be clearly visible, consistent and following the football theme color.
 * Font sizing has been duplicated where possible.
 This includes appropriate proportions for icons vs their text, all headers on each page the same size and font.
-Have used % to icnrease responsiveness.
+Have used % to increase responsiveness.
 * Font Type was imported from Google Fonts, I chose Roboto and Lora with a back up sans Serif.
 This gave headings and their text meaning and provides a foundation font should the google fonts ever be unreadable on a browser.
 * I used font styling across the site.
-This includes font spacing for (header) and line heights (p's and addresses) to make text easier to read.
+This includes font spacing for (header) and line heights to make text easier to read - Headings, paragraphs and lists primarily.

+### Images
+* Images were chosen that represented the sites identity.
+Stored in an Assets folder so they would always be visible.
+    * Landing Page has a picture of a football pitch that gives the site meaning instantly to the user.
+    * Use of real images of the football teams (Location section) gives the site meaning.

 # Accessibility
 * The site is accessible to Users who may have a disability that prevents them from accessing the site in certain ways.